SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

   This document only describes the use of [@!XML] but the use of other media types such as JSON [@!RFC7159] should also be possible.

 - Compatibility with existing EPP commands and corresponding request and response messages.
-- Simplicity, when the semantics of a resource URL and HTTP method match an EPP command and request message, the use of an request message should ne optional.
+- Simplicity, when the semantics of a resource URL and HTTP method match an EPP command and request message, the use of an request message should be optional.
 If the EPP response message is limited to the EPP result code and transaction identifiers, sending a response message should be optional.

 - Performance, reducing the number of required request and response messages, improves the performance and bandwidth used for both client and server.
 Fewer messages have to be created, marshalled, transmitted and parsed.